opf/openproject/docs/development/documentation/README.md

   - Links within a chapter: You can link to headers.
 The link starts with a hash sign (#) and contains the name of the header with hyphens in-between.
 The basic formatting is the same as shown above
     Watch out if there are special characters or capitalizations in the header (e.g. "screen-shot" has to be linked as "#screen-shot" whereas "FAQ - frequently" has to be linked as "#faq---frequently" and "highlighting (Premium)" has to be linked as "#highlighting-premium").
 Do not put brackets or commas from a header in the link.
     Please only put links to headers within the same page for rather long pages, not on short pages.
-  - External links: When linking to e.g. the OpenProject blog or GitHub, put the "https://" or "http://" in front of the URL.
+  - External links: When linking to e.g. the OpenProject blog or GitHub, put the scheme "https://" or "http://" in front of the URL.
 Do not enter the link without this formatting as it might be understood as a relative link and thus not work properly.
 - **Screen-shots**: To add a screen-shot, paste it into the editor you use or put it in the same folder as the text file you're about to change is. if necessary, link the image it like in the screen-shot below.
 Add a name (with hyphens).
   ![screenshots-documentation](image-20210503105826872.png)
   The description of a screen-shot goes above it.
 In other words, the image belonging to an instruction should be inserted *after* the instruction.